Melchior de Lisle: His life

-In 1933 he marries Christiane Frommer who will hold in Paris a renowned music lounge.
+In 1933 he married Christiane Frommer who operated a music lounge in Paris.

-He was a technician of value, an alumnus of the École polytechnique.
+He was an alumnus of the École polytechnique.

-In Cameroon he manages works of infrastructure (bridges), on returning to Paris he is a headmaster of an engineering school.
-He is an excellent pianist.
+In Cameroon he managed works of infrastructure (bridges), and on returning to Paris he became a headmaster of an engineering school.

 Entomological works

-During his stay in Cameroon, he is interested in cetonids, the customs of which he observes and he describes new forms or new subspecies.
+During his stay in Cameroon, he was interested in cetonids and described new species, subspecies, and observed behavior.

-Of return in Europe, he is fascinated by the Lucanidae.
-He gathers an important collection and describes numerous new taxa.
+Upon his return to Europe, he was fascinated by the Lucanidae.
+He gathered a significant collection and described numerous new taxa.
 His most important works are published in a Swiss zoological journal.